EvMaster114-eng/PiNinja/README.md

 Install and have your USB Rubber Ducky working in less than 5 minutes.

-1. Clone the repo or download the code to get a local copy of the files.
+1. Download the latest release from the [Releases](https://github.com/EvMaster114-eng/PiNinja/releases/tag/Release) page.

 2. Download [CircuitPython for the Raspberry Pi Pico](https://circuitpython.org/board/raspberry_pi_pico/).